Monthly Program November 2024: Fire Rituals—Theory and Practice

 Monthly Program: The Genocide in California’s Closet

 Sunday, December 18, 2022 2:00 pm, Monthly Program via Zoom.
+View on the IHS YouTube channel.

 The Genocide in California’s Closet

-A Presentation by Robeert Aquinas McNally
+A Presentation by Robert Aquinas McNally

 Most Californians are unaware that in the second half of the 19th century their state sponsored and funded a campaign to exterminate its Indigenous peoples — a mass atrocity known under contemporary international law as genocide.